Skip to Main Content

 Speak with your Baylor St. Luke's Medical Group primary care physician or urologist to see when they recommend you begin prostate cancer screenings based on your risk factors.
 If a test comes back positive, they may refer you to a St. Luke's Health oncologist for treatment.

-Patients in our network benefit from access to the nationally ranked Dan L Duncan Comprehensive Cancer Center, one of only three NCI-designated Comprehensive Cancer Centers in Texas, which brings innovative therapies from lab to bedside faster than ever to help stop cancer in its tracks.
+Patients in our network benefit from access to the nationally accredited Dan L Duncan Comprehensive Cancer Center, one of only three NCI-designated Comprehensive Cancer Centers in Texas, which brings innovative therapies from lab to bedside faster than ever to help stop cancer in its tracks.

 Recent Updates